horzuff/robocon2024/README.md

 Now lets install all dependencies, we're not going to publish this `poetry install -no-root`

+Now activate Your venv

+'.venv/scripts/Activate.ps1'

-Then we need to initialize our browser environment
+Then initialize the Browser environment

 `rfbrowser -init`